IBC Rules Update

-For blues acts considering entering the 2018 International Blues Challenge (IBC) in Memphis, it is important to be aware that the Blues Foundation has modified their rule structure governing the preliminary competitions held by the many affiliate blues societies around the world.
 Local societies are bound by these rules in order to meet their affiliation requirements and gain permission to send acts to the annual IBC.
-Please read the Blues Foundation document HERE and feel free to contact either the Blues Foundation or your local affiliate for more information.
+Please read the original release of the Blues Foundation affiliate rules document HERE.
+Feel free to contact either the Blues Foundation or your local affiliate for more information.
 Ozark Blues Society leadership my be contacted by emailing Bill Baird

 Ozark Blues Society